 This option will cost you around 30Q.
 Both of these options will take between 2-3 hours to reach the entrance of the Tikal Ruins.

-You’ll find many travel agents offering excursions to the Tikal National Park this is UNESCO world heritage site after all.
+Get ready for the influx of hungry travel agents offering excursions to the Tikal National Park this is UNESCO world heritage site after all.

-Take your time!
+My advice… Take your time!
 Be smart with your money and ensure that the package you choose matches up with what you’d expect.